 - Steinhardt Graduate Tuition Fee (4 credits) - $7,768

 - Graduate Registration and Services Fees - $747

 - Activity Fee - TBD

 - GeoBlue International Health Insurance - Included

-Housing will be arranged by the Office of Global Affairs
+Housing in shared accommodations will be arranged by the Office of Global Affairs.

 Passport: All program participants are required to have a valid passport, which must be valid at least six months beyond the program end date.

 Visa: US citizens require a valid passport and do not require a visa for visits to France of less than three months in duration.
 All other passport holders should check with their respective visa requirements.

 Weather: The weather in Paris in the summer tends to be a bit cooler than New York, usually between 65° and 85° Fahrenheit.
 Visit AccuWeather to learn more about local weather condition in France.

 Visit the Steinhardt Study Abroad Resources website and get a head start on preparing for your study abroad program experience.